What to look for in your cleaning products. Plus a giveaway!

 - Avoid the bad “builders”, namely any kind of phosphates, which contribute to the deoxygenation of marine environments, and EDTA, (ethylenediaminetetraacetic acid), which can bind to heavy metals and cause damage to both people and aquatic animals.

-- Instead, go for products that use safe builders such as sodium citrate or sodium bicarbonate.
+- Instead, go for products that use safe builders such as sodium citrate.

 - Avoid these “surfactants”: butyl or 2-butoxyethanol, which are toxic when inhaled, and oxalates, which can interfere with hormonal regulation above certain concentrations.